Asim-Vinayak-ML-Projects/HealthCostPredictor/README.md

 #### Random Forest Regression
 ![Random Forest Regression](https://github.com/Asim-Vinayak-ML-Projects/HealthCostPredictor/assets/140016882/5f5304f3-4da1-417b-9b96-6c2e547a9d11)

+**Interpretation**: The scatter plot for the Random Forest model shows that the predicted medical costs are closely aligned with the actual costs, indicating high accuracy and good model performance.
+The points are distributed along the line \(y = x\), demonstrating the model's ability to predict values that are very close to the true values.

 ![Support Vector Regression](https://github.com/Asim-Vinayak-ML-Projects/HealthCostPredictor/assets/140016882/fc06da2b-e711-40c1-9332-3d94fbdd3fde)

+**Interpretation**: The residual plot for the Random Forest model shows that the residuals are centered around zero with no clear pattern.
+This indicates that the model's errors are randomly distributed, suggesting that the model is a good fit for the data.
+The spread of residuals is relatively consistent across different test samples, demonstrating the model's ability to generalize well to unseen data.

 ## Conclusion
 The Random Forest model outperformed the other regression models due to its ability to handle non-linear relationships and interactions between features.
 It combines the predictions from multiple decision trees to reduce overfitting and improve generalization.
 As a result, it provides the most accurate predictions for the medical costs in this dataset.